 Compassionate care for the entire family

 At Children’s Colorado, treatment for microtia centers on the entire family, because differences in appearance and hearing loss affect more than the patient.
-Peggy Kelley, MD, and team talk through family concerns, like a mother’s fears about her effect on the child during pregnancy.
+Our team talks through family concerns, like a mother’s fears about her effect on the child during pregnancy.

 What to expect at your visit to the Microtia Clinic

 At the clinic, families discuss their child’s health needs and wishes with a team of microtia specialists.
 We offer treatment options and a unique plan for each patient.
 Appointments last 2 to 3 hours.